MatiFiordelli/DevLabs/README.md

 4. Start the server:
    npm run build:start

-5. The App will be available at http://localhost:3001 (but it will be used just by the host, internally)
+5. The App will be available at: http://localhost:3001 (but it will be used just by the host, internally)

 Content:
 1. Change folder: